Composer Wagner's great granddaughter Iris dies at 71

 A painter, photographer, filmmaker and translator, Wagner sat on the board of trustees of the Richard Wagner Foundation, which was formed in 1973 to oversee the estate of the composer.

-She mostly stayed in the background of the family squabbles that the Wagner clan is famous for, but in recent years she criticised the foundation for its decision-making process.
+She mostly stayed in the background of the family squabbles that the Wagner clan is famous for, but in recent years she criticized the foundation for its decision-making process.